 What do you ask for the most when you invest?
 Capital growth, regular income or capital protection?
-You may find a perfect investment option with Citibank Mutual Funds for all three.
+You may find a perfect investment option with Mutual Funds distributed by Citibank for all three.
 They're hand-picked by veteran investment specialists, and vetted by our experts.
 Benefit from a choice backed by professional know-how.

-Top reasons to invest in Mutual Funds distributed by Citibank®
+Top reasons to invest in Mutual Funds and SIPs distributed by Citibank®

 Whether a learner or a regular at investing, you can benefit from the knowledge and expertise of a professional.
-When you invest in Citibank Mutual Funds, you enjoy the advantage of our extensive research, expert endorsement, and a rigorous selection process.
+When you invest in Mutual Funds distributed by Citibank, you enjoy the advantage of our extensive research, and a rigorous selection process.
 That's not all.
 Consider the many benefits of investing in Mutual Funds with us today.

-Invest with Citibank in Mutual Funds and get:
+Invest in Mutual Funds and SIPs with Citibank and get:

 Benefit from expert management of your money by qualified professionals.
 Enjoy the advantage of having the funds you invest in continuously monitored.
 They remain under non-stop performance and performance analysis by seasoned research teams.
 This regular and continuous process adds value to your investment—the reason why your investments fare better when managed by an investment professional.

 Lower your risk of loss by having your investment spread across various industries and geographic regions.
 This investment concept is called diversification.
-It is an extremely rare possibility for all your invested stocks to decline at the same time and in the same proportion.
+It is an extremely rare possibility for all your investments to decline at the same time and in the same proportion.

 Mutual Funds offer a variety of schemes that will suit your needs over a lifetime.
-When you enter a new stage in your life, all you need to do is sit down with your financial advisor who will help you rearrange your portfolio to suit your altered lifestyle.
+When you enter a new stage in your life, all you need to do is rearrange your portfolio to suit your altered lifestyle.

 You can start investing with as little as Rs1,000*.
 You can invest that amount in our Systematic Investment Plan (SIP) on a regular basis.